fg91/learning_cuda/notes/lesson_5/README.md

 ## APOD - Systematic optimization process

--> Analyse -> Parallelize -> Optimize -> Deploy -> (get real life feedback)
+-> Analyse -> Parallelize -> Optimize -> Deploy -> (get real life feedback) -> Analyze -> ...

 1. Analyze: Where can the application benefit from parallelism and by how much.
 2. Parallelize: Pick an approach (existing libraries, directives such as OpenMP and OpenACC, programming languages for GPU).
 Then, pick the right algorithm
 3. Profile-driven optimization (measure the performance, adapt the algorithm until you have something that performs well)
 4. Deploy early and frequently: Don't optimize in a vacuum.
-Depley it and get real life feedback.
+Deploy it and get real life feedback.
 Even 2 or 4 times speedup is useful to customers, don't wait until you have 20 times speedup on something that might not be a bottleneck in real life.

 ## Weak vs strong Scaling

 1. **Weak scaling:** Run a larger problem (or more problems) in same time
 2. **Strong scaling:** Run a problem faster (at the same size)

+(Instructor said this.
+Does this make sense?)

 ## Understanding Hotspots
 Don't rely in intuiton!